g42alaxy/AIRI-Summer-School-Molecular-R3-GANs/README.md

 </h1>

 ### 1. R3-MolGAN
+By default MolGAN is trained either on entire QM9 dataset, which is accessible via `download_dataset.sh` in `MolGAN/data/`, or on it's 5k-subset which is already prepared as `MolGAN/data/qm9_5k.smi`.
+Any `*.sdf` or `*.smi` dataset should be converted to MolGAN's graph representations with `sparse_molecular_dataset.py`

 ### 2. R3-LatentGAN, trained on [MOSES](https://github.com/molecularsets/moses)
 LatentGAN requires separate environment, which can be installed as [MOSES](https://github.com/molecularsets/moses) benchmark installation instruction suggests.
 To setup the R3-LatentGAN, after [MOSES](https://github.com/molecularsets/moses) is installed, simply put everything from `latentgan/` into `moses/` folder.